JihoonBrianJun/OrderbookEncoder/README.md

 cd OrderbookEncoder
 ```

-Conda environments used for this project can be replicated by the following command.
+Python packages used for this project can be replicated by the following command.
 ```
-conda env create -f requirements.yaml conda activate hoon
+pip install -r requirements.txt
 ```

 ## Data